avastmick/intro-computers-python/Lesson-1.md

 These are called programming languages, or computer languages.

-How many computer languages can you name?
+How many programming languages can you name?

-## Syntax
+## Code Syntax

 Each programming language has a set of rules, called **syntax**.